 It’s worth noting that not all business insurers offer van insurance so you may need to find a separate policy.

 Loss of income (business interruption) insurance covers the loss of income a business may experience following an unexpected event - such as a fire.
 Both the indirect loss of business and your revenue can be protected by the cover.

 Many trade bodies offer complimentary liability insurance to their members.
 With some, the cover you may get can be rather basic, coupled with a lower yearly membership charge, whereas others may be able to provide a more comprehensive policy but at a higher membership fee.

-Three popular trade bodies for market traders and stallholders are the National Market Traders Federation (NMTF), the Stallholder Club and the specialist market trader insurance broker The Combined Market Traders Insurance Association (CMTIA).
+Two popular trade bodies for market traders and stallholders are the National Market Traders Federation (NMTF) and the specialist market trader insurance broker The Combined Market Traders Insurance Association (CMTIA).

 The National Market Traders Federation (NMTF) liability insurance review:

 The National Market Traders Federation is a trade association for market and street traders.
 They offer their members complimentary small business insurance that’s underwritten by Aviva.

 As a trade body and not an insurance broker, the NMTF is not regulated by the FCA.